gnosis/action/README.md

-# Changesets Release Action
+# Changesets Github Action

 This action for [Changesets](https://github.com/atlassian/changesets) creates a pull request with all of the package versions updated and changelogs updated and when there are new changesets on master, the PR will be updated.
-When you're ready, you can merge the pull request and you can either publish the packages to npm manually or setup the action to do it for you.
+When you're ready, you can merge the pull request and publish the packages to npm manually, push the tags and then run the action to create GitHub releases with corresponding changelogs.

 ## Usage

 ### Inputs

-- publish - The command to use to build and publish packages
 - version - The command to update version, edit CHANGELOG, read and delete changesets.
 Default to `changeset version` if not provided
 - commit - The commit message to use.
 Default to `Version Packages`
 - title - The pull request title.
 Default to `Version Packages`